valdesguefa/dubai-appartments-price-prediction-scrapping/README.md

 pricing and valuation is done based on the market demands and with a surplus of supply compared to demand, it becomes even more difficult and competitive to price these properties.
-Some areas, that are highly attractive, have higher prices compared to other properties that might be even better in terms of age, transportation, and services available around it.
+Some areas, that are highly attractive, have higher prices compared to other properties that might be even better in terms of  transportation, and services available around it.
 The model that is proposed, helps the users to make informed decisions when it comes to purchasing or regulating the prices so that prices are not inflated, and constructions is distributed more evenly across the Emirates.
 This might provide the Emirate